 As the generations move, organisms tend to evolve.
-The essence of the evolution relies on the entry of new species and the extinction of older species.
-However, the rate at which the new ones enter and the older dies off depends upon the interaction between the species with their habitats As a general rule the survival capacity of the organisms declines.
-Over the longer time horizons, many organisms die leaving behind the similar species.
+The essence of evolution relies on the entry of new species and the extinction of older species.
+However, the rate at which the new ones enter and the older ones die-off depends upon the interaction between the species with their habitats As a general rule the survival capacity of the organisms declines.
+Over the longer time horizons, many organisms die leaving behind similar species.
 For instance, the extinction of Dinosaurs has left its impression by giving way to crocodiles and snakes.
 You might have noticed a gradual decline in the tiger population or a sudden increase in the number of new types of birds.
 These are the consequences of ecological succession.
 In an ecological succession is linked with multiple factors.
 Some of them are drastic changes in the environmental conditions, adverse human activities, Destruction of habitats.
 In some cases, ecological succession is a normal phenomenon.
 For example, assume that there is a sharp spike in the number of tigers.
-This can result in 2 scenarios, first is that all the deers might die as a result of predation or the tigers might start searching for alternative options to feed themselves.
+This can result in 2 scenarios, first is that all the deer might die as a result of predation or the tigers might start searching for alternative options to feed themselves.
 In the second scenario, other herbivores such as cows and sheep might become the target for tiger population resulting in a gradual decline in the cows and sheep population.
-In a real sense, succession is a need for the system when the changes happen in an orderly and sequential manner.
+In a real sense, succession is a need for the system when changes happen in an orderly and sequential manner.
 “Ecological succession is the term used for gradual and fairly predictable changes in the composition of all or few species of a given ecosystem”.

 On the contrary, few species might colonize in an area resulting in a sudden increase in their numbers.
 For example, in a domestic environment, the number of cockroaches see a rise during summer.
 The term sere/s is used when the entire sequence of communities undergoes a successive change in a given area and such transitional communities are known as seral stages or seral communities.
 Seral stage results in the diversity and changes in the number of species as well as the total biomass.